justinribeiro/blog-pwa/hugo/content/chronicle/2014-10-22-mosquitto-libwebsockets-google-compute-engine-setup.md

 ## Why all this?

-Primarly for use with my Polymer [polymer-glass-timer-mqtt](https://github.com/justinribeiro/polymer-glass-timer-mqtt) tag and my [GDK MQTT Glass Timer](https://github.com/justinribeiro/glass-gdk-timer-mqtt) application.
+Primarily for use with my Polymer [polymer-glass-timer-mqtt](https://github.com/justinribeiro/polymer-glass-timer-mqtt) tag and my [GDK MQTT Glass Timer](https://github.com/justinribeiro/glass-gdk-timer-mqtt) application.
 Together, it let's me do some nifty demo's.